Beautiful Easy Hikes Near Burlington, Vermont

 Ethan Allen Park, Burlington: Stunning views of the Adirondacks

-This is a 60-acre woodland park in Burlington that surrounds the city’s highest point which is topped by a 40-foot stone tower, which gives visitors a 360-degree view of Burlington, Lake Champlain, the Adirondacks, and the Green Mountains.
+This is a 60-acre woodland park in Burlington that surrounds the city’s highest point, which is topped by a 40-foot stone tower that gives visitors a 360-degree view of Burlington, Lake Champlain, the Adirondacks, and the Green Mountains.

 There are four miles of easy trails in Burlington’s Ethan Allen Park, both paved and dirt.
-In addition to the network of trails, there is also a playground, a picnic area, and a gazebo.
+In addition to the trail network, there is a playground, a picnic area, and a gazebo.
 The park is connected to Ethan Allen Homestead via the 127 Bike Path.

 Ethan Allen Park is maintained by Burlington Parks, Recreation, and Waterfront.
 Here’s a trail map to help you plan.